 By keeping your blood pressure in the healthy range, you are:

 - Reducing your risk of the walls of your blood vessels walls becoming overstretched and injured

-- Reducing your risk of having a heart attack or stroke; and developing heart failure, kidney failure and peripheral vascular disease.
+- Reducing your risk of having a heart attack or stroke; and of developing heart failure, kidney failure and peripheral vascular disease.

 - Protecting your entire body so that your tissue receives regular supplies of blood that is rich in the oxygen it needs